Making Separation-First Multi-Stream Audio Watermarking Feasible via Joint Training: Abstract

 \section{Abstract}

 Modern audio is created by mixing stems from different sources, raising the question: can we independently watermark each stem and recover all watermarks after separation?
 We study a separation-first, multi-stream watermarking framework --embedding distinct information into stems using unique keys but a shared structure, mixing, separating, and decoding from each output.
 A naive pipeline (robust watermarking + off-the-shelf separation) yields poor bit recovery, showing robustness to generic distortions does not ensure robustness to separation artifacts.
-To enable this, we jointly train the watermark system and the separator in an end-to-end manner, encouraging the separator to preserve watermark cues while adapting embedding to separation-specific distortions.
-Experiments on speech+music and vocal+accompaniment mixtures show substantial gains in post-separation recovery while maintaining perceptual quality.
+To enable this, we study separation-aware watermarking in a controlled verification pipeline, where the separator is part of the detector and can be selected or optimized together with the watermarking system.
+Experiments on speech+music and vocal+accompaniment mixtures show substantial gains in post-separation recovery while maintaining perceptual quality. \footnote{Demo samples are provided at \url{https://anonymous114810.github.io/SF-MSAW-JT/}}.